Rajat4445/Projects/Global Terrorism Data (EDA)/README.md

 After performing data cleaning, we have created another file named `GTDcleaned_description.txt` which contains the description of all the columns alongwith the details on missing values.
 This would be helpful for understanding the columns during EDA.

+To read the approach in detail, open `Data Cleaning Approach.pdf`

 ## Exploratory Data Analysis

 The notebook `exploratory_data_analysis.ipynb` contains the code for exploring the Global Terrorism Database.
 We used the output dataset (`gtd_cleaned.csv`) from the previous step, i.e., data cleaning.
 The analysis includes: